 Specimens are collected and transferred into their respective specimen transport tubes.
 The transport solutions in these tubes release the rRNA targets and protect them from degradation during storage.
-When the APTIMA T. vaginalis Assay is performed in the laboratory, the target 16s rRNA molecule, if present, is isolated from specimens by the use of a specific capture oligomer and magnetic microparticles in a method called target capture.
-The capture oligomer contains sequences complementary to specific region of the target molecule as well as a string of deoxyadenosine residues.
-During the hybridization step, the sequence-specific region of the capture oligomer binds a specific region of the target molecule.
-The capture oligomer target complex is then captured out of solution by decreasing the temperature of the reaction to room temperature.
+When the APTIMA Combo 2 Assay is performed in the laboratory, the target rRNA molecules are isolated from specimens by use of capture oligomers via target capture that utilizes magnetic microparticles.
+The capture oligomers contain sequences complementary to specific regions of the target molecules as well as a string of deoxyadenosine residues.
+A separate capture oligomer is used for each target.
+During the hybridization step, the sequence specific regions of the capture oligomers bind to specific regions of the target molecules.
+The capture oligomer:target complex is then captured out of solution by decreasing the temperature of the reaction to room temperature.
 This temperature reduction allows hybridization to occur between the deoxyadenosine region on the capture oligomer and the poly-deoxythymidine molecules that are covalently attached to the magnetic particles.
 The microparticles, including the captured target molecules bound to them, are pulled to the side of the reaction vessel using magnets and the supernatant is aspirated.
 The particles are washed to remove residual specimen matrix that may contain amplification reaction inhibitors.
-After the target capture steps are completed, the rRNA is ready for amplification.
+After the target capture steps are completed, the specimens are ready for amplification.
 Target amplification assays are based on the ability of complementary oligonucleotide primers to specifically anneal and allow enzymatic amplification of the target nucleic acid strands.
-The Hologic TMA reaction replicates a specific region of the small ribosomal subunit from T. vaginalis via DNA and RNA intermediates and generates RNA amplicon molecules.
-Detection of the rRNA amplification product sequences is achieved using nucleic acid hybridization (HPA).
-A single-stranded chemiluminescent DNA probe, which is complementary to a region of the target amplicon, is labeled with different acridinium ester molecule.
-The labeled DNA probe combines with amplicon to form stable RNA:DNA hybrids.
+The APTIMA Combo 2 Assay replicates a specific region of the 23S rRNA from CT and a specific region of the 16S rRNA from GC via DNA intermediates.
+A unique set of primers is used for each target molecule.
+Detection of the rRNA amplification product sequences (amplicon) is achieved using nucleic acid hybridization.
+Single-stranded chemiluminescent DNA probes, which are complementary to a region of each target amplicon, are labeled with different acridinium ester molecules.
+The labeled DNA probes combine with amplicon to form stable RNA: DNA hybrids.
 The Selection Reagent differentiates hybridized from unhybridized probe, eliminating the generation of signal from unhybridized probe.
 During the detection step, light emitted from the labeled RNA:DNA hybrids is measured as photon signals in a luminometer, and are reported as Relative Light Units (RLU).
+In DKA, differences in the kinetic profiles of the CT and GC labeled probes allow for the differentiation of signal; kinetic profiles are derived from measurements of photon output during the detection read time.
+The chemiluminescent detection reaction for CT signal has very rapid kinetics and has the "flasher" kinetic type.
+The chemiluminescent detection reaction for GC signal is relatively slower and has the "glower"